You are here

-Pratt was ranked the No. 3 Best School for Engineering Majors by Salary Potential – $75,100 median pay with 0-5 years of work experience – by Payscale.com.
+The Pratt School of Engineering is ranked among the top 10 Best School for Engineering Majors by Salary Potential—$82,000 median pay with 0-5 years of work experience—by Payscale.com.

-In 2017, 71 percent of Pratt seniors expected to work for pay full-time after graduation.
-Of that group, 80 percent had jobs or job offers at the time of graduation.
-Of the entire graduating class, nearly a quarter told us they planned to directly enter graduate or professional schools.
+In 2018, 70 percent of Pratt seniors expected to work for pay full-time after graduation.
+Of that group, 84 percent had jobs or job offers at the time of graduation.
+Of the entire graduating class, 24 percent told us they planned to directly enter graduate or professional schools.

 Where do Biomedical Engineering students go?